 Sometimes bulimia is also associated with some other psychological problem.
 (That is, the bulimia is sometimes just a part of a broader mental health problem.)
 For example, there is a higher-than-average rate of bulimia in people with anxiety disorders, obsessive-compulsive disorder, depression, post-traumatic stress disorder and some personality disorders.

-A chemical called serotonin found in some parts of the brain is thought to have something to do with bulimia.
-In some way one or more of the above factors, or even other unknown factors, may lead to a low level of serotonin.
-This may be why antidepressants which restore serotonin levels are effective.
+Chemicals called serotonin and dopamine found in some parts of the brain are thought possibly to have something to do with bulimia.
+In some way one or more of the above factors, or even other unknown factors, may lead to changes in systems involving these chemicals.